How To Enter

 Need Music or Images for your video?

 Respecting copyrights and others, means that you need permission to use other people’s music, company/brand logos, images and photos.
-Below are some good sites that might be helpful for you.
+Below are sites offering copyright/royalty free music and images that you could use when making a video.
+Don’t forget to credit them in your video!

 Being safe online